Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

-Finally, we changed the proton beam energy to the second resonance peak shown in Figure~\ref{fig:thickness} (E$_p$~=~1.04~MeV).
-The combined IPC simulation curve and experimental data for this transition is shown in Fig~\ref{fig:e1040}.
+\unskip Finally, we changed the proton beam energy to 1225 keV, above to the 1040 keV resonance to check the off resonance region.
+The combined IPC simulation curve and experimental data for this transition is shown in Fig.~\ref{fig:e1040}.
 It clearly shows a deviation in the e$^+$e$^-$ opening angle distribution between the data and the simulation around $135^{\circ}$.
-This deviation is in agreement with the result published by the ATOMKI collaboration in \cite{kr16}.
-By assuming that the deviation is coming from the creation and immediate decay of an intermediate particle to an e$^+$e$^-$ pair, we can calculate a mass of $m_Xc^2=16.7 \pm 0.47$~(stat.)~MeV for this particle.
-With a deviation of 4-5$\sigma$ sigma from the Standard Model hypothesis.
+This deviation is in agreement with the result published by the ATOMKI collaboration in~\cite{kr16}.
+By assuming that the deviation is coming from the creation and immediate decay of an intermediate particle to an e$^+$e$^-$ pair~\cite{ro49}, we can calculate a mass of $m_Xc^2=16.66 \pm 0.47$~(stat.)~MeV for this particle with a confidence above 4$\sigma$.
+As can be seen in the insert of Fig~\ref{fig:e1040}, we could describe the background with pure E1 distribution, which show that we are indeed in the off resonance region.